jtketz/learningtocode/README.md

 A public documentary of me learning to code.
 The goal is to update daily, starting with the 100 days of code challenge.
 I am not starting from zero as I have some experience through an engineering degree or two.
+- Even though I have this experience, I am working to become a more rounded programmer and better engineer.

 ## Contents and Quick Note
 Detailed below will be my approach and documenting my progress as I go.